Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations

 \paragraph{Diffusion Training with Noisy Data} The performance of imitation learning highly relies on the quality of the dataset.
 A Gaussian policy, commonly exploited in reinforcement learning \cite{sac}, can resist the noise in the dataset by learning the "mean" of the noisy action.
 In contrast, the ability of a diffusion model to learn multi-modality in the dataset might hinder its capacity to resist perturbations.
 This requires diffusion model to be trained on a high quality dataset to achieve satisfactory performance.
 There is research work on learning with corrupted data \cite{daras2023ambient} or noisy label \cite{DBLP:conf/iclr/NaKBLKKM24} in training diffusion for image generation.
 Ambient diffusion \cite{daras2023ambient} requires knowing the corruption matrix in advance for learning with corrupted data, which is often infeasible in the context of diffusion policy.
 In Label-Noise Robust Diffusion Models \cite{DBLP:conf/iclr/NaKBLKKM24}, the noise in label corresponds to the noise in observations (conditions) to the diffusion policy, which is not compatible with our setting of having noise in the actions.
-All in all, it is under-explored that learning with noisy data especially for diffusion policy in surgical environments.
+Overall, learning from noisy data remains under-explored, particularly for diffusion policies in surgical environments.